flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 **When to use:**
 - Retry functionality for failed requests
 - Future depends on reactive parameters that change
-- **Important:** The future instance must actually change - not just be recreated with the same operation
+- **Important:** Only use when the future should actually change, not when accidentally recreating the same future

 #### Full Method Signature